rowanc1/phd-thesis/content/phd/discretize.md

 # Numerical examples

-Here we will briefly explore the application of the curvilinear mesh for a DC resistivity problem, which was introduced in Section \ref{sec:dc-derivation}.
+Here we will briefly explore the application of the curvilinear mesh for a DC resistivity problem, which was introduced in {numref}`sec:dc-derivation`.
 We will explore the equations for a tensor mesh and a curvilinear mesh over a unit cube with Neumann boundary conditions.
 We tested the forward operators for analytical potential fields with the appropriate boundary conditions.
 A series of electrode arrays (surveys) were written to produce and collect data from the forward model.
 The survey used in this paper considered all receiver permutations in a grid on the top surface of the model.
 We note that it is not possible to experimentally collect data at the same location as the source electrodes; we discarded these permutations.

 ```{figure} images/fv-tensor-curvilinear-compare.png
 :name: fig:fv-ex-tensor-curvilinear-compare